How to Make Buttermilk (6 Substitutes for Buttermilk)

 Cream of Tartar Buttermilk Substitute

-Measure 1 3/4 teaspoon cream of tartar plus 1 cup milk.
-Whisk to combine and let stand at room temperature for 5-10 minutes, until curdled and then stir.
+Whisk together and let stand at room temperature for 5-10 minutes, until slightly thickened and curdled.
+Stir before using.

 Lemon Juice Buttermilk Substitute

-Alternatively, if you don’t have fresh milk, you can combine 1/3 cup powdered milk + 1 cup water.
-Then, add 1 tablespoon fresh lemon juice.
-For best results when making your own buttermilk substitute, let the combination of milk and lemon juice sit for 10 minutes before using.
-This allows it to reach a thicker consistency.
+Katie’s Tip: If you don’t have fresh milk, mix 1/3 cup powdered milk with 1 cup water, then add 1 tablespoon lemon juice and let sit for 10 minutes for a thicker consistency.

 Plain Yogurt Buttermilk Substitute